-- 8.1 In the MBBS Degree Programme, a candidate's performance is considered unsatisfactory if he or she displays poor academic attendance, performance, or unprofessional behaviour. - 8.2 A candidate's academic performance is poor if he/she has failed any form of assessment, examination or on-going evaluation in any defined course, module, clerkship or learning unit which forms a part of the MBBS Degree Programme. - 8.3 A candidate's behaviour is unprofessional if he/she displays inappropriate, unethical or unprofessional behaviour in his/her interpersonal contacts especially in relation to patients or their families, colleagues, or members of the University or Hospital staff. - 8.4 Where unsatisfactory performance is serious or is, for any other reason, considered to be a cause for concern, the matter should be reported in writing to the Dean and copied to the candidate. - 8.5 The candidate will be given an appointment to be interviewed by the Dean or the Dean's nominee who (except where regulation 8.8 applies) will arrange for appropriate remedial
+- 7.1 In the MB BS Degree Programme, a student's performance is considered unsatisfactory if he or she displays either poor academic performance or unprofessional behaviour. - 7.2 A student's academic performance is considered unsatisfactory if he/she has failed any form of assessment, examination or on-going evaluation in any specified course, clerkship or learning unit which is a required component of the MB BS Degree Programme. - 7.3 A student's behaviour is considered unprofessional if he/she displays inappropriate or unethical behaviour in his/her interpersonal contacts especially in relation to patients or their families, colleagues, or members of the University or hospital staff. - 7.4 Where it is reported to the Dean that a student's behaviour is allegedly unprofessional, the Dean or his or her nominee shall meet with the student to allow the student an opportunity to be heard.
+A student, who fails to attend the interview without offering a satisfactory excuse, will be required to submit to the Campus Registrar, a written response to the allegations, for the Campus Registrar to make a determination on the seriousness of the student's behaviour.